 Difference between branded and unbranded keywords

-A branded keyword is a search query that includes your brand name and is unique to your domain.
+Branded keywords are search queries that include your brand name and are unique to your domain.
 For example, for The Bolt Way, this can include:

 - The bolt way

 Unbranded keywords are the search queries that don’t include your brand name or any part of it.
 It’s important to know that this also includes any misspellings.

 People who are searching for unbranded keywords do not usually favour one brand and are making a general query.
 They are also likely to be unfamiliar with your brand.
 Ranking unbranded keywords gives marketers an opportunity for their brand to be discovered and to build trust amongst new customers.

 As unbranded keywords are more generic, they tend to have higher search volumes compared to branded keywords.
 This also means they are more expensive to bid for on paid search.
 Therefore, identifying the unbranded keywords to rank for as part of your organic strategy should be a high priority.